ezbelay7/ezllm-app/README.md

 # Ez LLM

-React/Vite Project for an itneractive eLearning Application for Neural Networks.
+React/Vite Project for an interactive eLearning Application for Neural Networks.

 Currently, two official plugins are available: